Cere8ellum/websocket-simple-chat-example/README.md

 3. Open page of the chat in your favourite web browser [localhost:3000](http://localhost:3000)

-4. Enjoy using this super duper app
+4. Enjoy using this super duper app.
    You can open several pages to add different users to the webchat